Vyral/dave-gove/_posts/2019-10-01-reduce-your-mortgage-now.md

 There are many types of loans out there, but one thing they all have in common is they’re set for 15- or 30-year terms.
 I think we all agree that a 15-year term is preferable to a 30-year term, but the problem is that the payments for a shorter term are much higher.&nbsp;

-**If you want to reduce a 30-year mortgage to 22 years, then, all you have to do make one extra payment a year.** If you don’t have an extra mortgage payment just lying around that you can spare, you can also pay 1/12th of that payment each month.&nbsp;
+**If you want to reduce a 30-year mortgage to 22 years, all you have to do make one extra payment a year.** If you don’t have an extra mortgage payment just lying around that you can spare, you can also pay 1/12th of that payment each month.&nbsp;

 {% include pullquote.html %}